DichuuCraft/SReplay/README.md

 Server-side recording mod for [ReplayMod](https://github.com/ReplayMod/ReplayMod).
 It records the game using fake players so can be used on servers for 24/7 recording.
 It's also an alternative way to record single player world.

+* Display recorded time, recorded file size, etc. in tab list.
+* Can be set to pause automatically when no players are near by.
+* Allow players to download recording files via an embedded http server.

 Tested in Minecraft 1.14.4, should also work in later versions with only trivial modifications on the code (minecraft version and yarn mapping version of fabric-loom).

 ## Use